microsoft/go/README.md

 ## Download and install

 We build the forked Go toolset with this list of OS/Arch combinations.
-To use a prebuilt copy of Go while targeting a platform not on this list, cross-compilation may be necessary.
+To use a prebuilt copy of Go while targeting a platform that is not on this list, cross-compilation may be necessary.

 * `linux_amd64`